ZeroCite

 CrossRef

-The official DOI registry for scholarly publishers, making it authoritative for publication metadata — if a paper has a DOI, CrossRef knows about it.
+The official DOI registry for scholarly publishers, making it authoritative for publication metadata.
+If a paper has a DOI, CrossRef knows about it.
 Best for humanities, history, literature, religion, and law journal articles and for verifying exact citation details.

-Stop hunting citations.
+Stop wasting time finding citations.

 Start writing.